microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

   - Student's resource files, code, and templates to aid with challenges
 - `../Coach`
    - Example solutions to the challenges (If you're a student, don't cheat yourself out of an education!)
+   - [Lecture presentation](Coach/Resources/Lectures.pptx) with short presentations to introduce each challenge.
 - `../Coach/Resources`
-  - [Lecture presentation](Coach/Resources/Lectures.pptx) with short presentations to introduce each challenge.
+  - Coach's guide to solutions for each challenge, including tips/tricks.

 ## Contributors
 - Richard Liang (Microsoft)